 Cedalo AG, the sponsor of the popular Eclipse Mosquitto Open Source MQTT Broker announces the availability of new version 2.0.
 Mosquitto users can benefit now from enhanced security functions and 40% more processing speed.

-The new Mosquitto comes with a dynamic security plug-in that allows broker owners to flexibly configure authentication and authorisation on the fly without the need to power the broker down.
+The new Mosquitto comes with a dynamic security plug-in that allows broker owners to flexibly configure authentication and authorization on the fly without the need to power the broker down.
 The broker also has a more closed default configuration, so broker owners need to take an active step to configure security for their broker instance.
 Both of these changes make it easier to run a secure Mosquitto instance.

 Previous Mosquitto versions had already shown superior performance in tests by external sources .
 The new 2.0 release of Mosquitto now adds an additional 40% performance increase widening the gap to other MQTT brokers on the market.
 Internal tests show that Mosquitto 2.0 on regular CPUs can cope with more than 65,000 client connections with typical IoT message frequency and size.

 Cedalo AG is an IoT start-up based in Freiburg, Germany, that is truly devoted to Open Source: Their products constitute of Eclipse Foundation projects.
-Eclipse Streamsheets, the first product, is a no-code platform which can easily subscribe and publish to data streams like MQTT or Apache Kafka.
+Eclipse Streamsheets, the first product, is a no-code platform that can easily subscribe and publish to data streams like MQTT or Apache Kafka.
 Business process users can build stream processing applications using a spreadsheet GUI and cell functions.
 A variety of diagram types provides fast dashboarding.
 Eclipse Mosquitto, the second product, is the most downloaded MQTT broker worldwide.
 Brokers orchestrate the message flow in modern IoT publish/subscribe architectures.
-Mosquitto excels in big installs on servers due to a high efficiency to handle a large number of parallel connections.
-However, its resource-friendly programming allows it also to run well on small ARM-based edge devices like the Raspberry PI.
+Mosquitto excels in big installs on servers due to its high efficiency to handle a large number of parallel connections.
+However, its resource-friendly programming allows it also to run well on small ARM-based edge devices like the Raspberry Pi.

 Don’t forget to share